kate-chialing-hung/591_web_crawler/README.md

 - **Data repetition:** around ~700 columns are duplicate columns from a total of ~3700 columns in New Taipei City.
   * Possible reason 1: time lag from web crawling work
   * Possible reason 2: 591-website changes link sequence everytime browser is refreshed
-  * Possible reason 2: 591-website repeats data itself
+  * Possible reason 2: 591-website repeats property links itself

 ## Potential Optimization
 - Change the way of getting content: